hunterh37/DicyaninEntityManagement/README.md

 A Swift package for managing 3D entities and scenes in RealityKit applications.

+> **Why use this package?**
+> This package provides a streamlined way to manage multiple 3D entities in visionOS applications.
+It handles the complexity of loading, positioning, and managing multiple models in a scene, making it easy to create rich spatial experiences.
+Perfect for applications that need to display and interact with multiple 3D objects simultaneously.

 ## Features

 - Scene management with entity configurations